 - In Vampire: The Masquerade, sunlight is deadly to vampires but some, especially with the Protean discipline maxed out, can resist it for short periods of time.
 The Gangrel Beckett, for instance, is known for having once ran the length of a football field under scorching sun.

-- In Vampire: The Requiem, a bloodline of Clan Daeva can daywalk...Or so it seems.
-Its actually a combination of Auspex and Majesty that lets them project their forms.
-Its not solid, however...but the Majesty aspect fools all five senses into thinking that there's a real Vampire standing in the middle of the noonday sun.
-(This trick, however, requires two disciplines at rank five, and a Bloodline Devotion to boot meaning its EXTREMELY rare.
-Only a very specific sect of Egyptian vampires can pull it off.)
+- In Vampire: The Requiem, a bloodline of Clan Mekhet can daywalk...or so it seems.
+It's actually a combination of Auspex and Majesty that lets them project their forms.
+It's not solid, however...but the Majesty aspect fools all five senses into thinking that there's a real vampire standing in the middle of the noonday sun.
+This trick, however, requires two disciplines at rank five, and a Bloodline Devotion to boot, meaning that it's EXTREMELY rare.
+Only a very specific sect of Ancient Egyptian vampires, the Bak-Ra (the Servants of Ra), can pull it off.

 - Vampires of the Ordo Dracul also learn to make themselves more resistant to sunlight in a limited fashion.

 - Ravenloft setting supplement Van Richten's Guide to the Vampire.
-In the Ravenloft setting, a Patriarch vampire (1,000 years old or older) could walk freely in the sunlight without taking damage.
-There were also stories of vampires less than 1,000 years old who could do this, indicating that some Patriarch vampires could pass this ability on to the vampires they created.
+In the Ravenloft setting, a Patriarch vampire (1,000 years old or older) can walk freely in the sunlight without taking damage.
+There are also stories of vampires less than 1,000 years old who can do this, indicating that some Patriarch vampires can pass this ability on to the vampires they created.

 - In Nightlife by Stellar Games, vampires became more resistant to their Flaws as their Humanity score increased.
 Upon reaching the maximum score of 100, all effects of Flaws were put in abeyance.
 Since all special abilities were fueled by Humanity, maintaining this state was difficult at best.

-- Oblivion is a semi-example: vampires could day-walk if they were well-fed but burned otherwise.
+- Oblivion is another minor example: vampires could day-walk if they were well-fed but burned otherwise.

 - In the Legacy of Kain series, vampires grow immune to sunlight as they grow older and more powerful.
 The only exception to this are the Rahabim, a clan of aquatic vampires who overcame the vampire's innate weakness to water instead.